 - a.
-GME will reimburse employees for the use of their personal automobile based on the IRS mileage rate times the actual miles driven for business purposes. - b.
-Mileage to and from work is considered your daily commute and as such is not reimbursable. - c.
-Employees asked to report to a different location from their home location may be reimbursed for the mileage in excess of their daily commute.
-This includes travel for conferences or education. - d.
+Mileage to and from work is considered your daily commute and as such is not reimbursable. - b.
+Employees required to report to a location other than their designated home worksite(s) may be eligible for reimbursement of mileage that exceeds their typical daily commute.
+This policy also applies to travel expenses incurred for conferences or educational purposes. - c.
 Example: Employee's home location is 5 miles away from their home, so the daily (one-way commute) is 5 miles.
-If the employee is asked to report to a different location that is 50 miles away from their home, the employee may be reimbursed for the 45 miles in excess of the daily one-way commute. - e.
-Provide mileage from your residence to primary work location as well as from primary work location to your travel destination/hotel. - i.
-Must submit the "Directions" from Google Maps showing the mileage and dates of travel.
+If the employee is asked to report to a different location that is 50 miles away from their home, the employee may be reimbursed for the 45 miles in excess of the daily one-way commute. - d.
+Provide mileage from your residence to primary work location as well as from primary work location to your travel destination/hotel. - e.
+Must submit the "Directions" from Google Maps - i. showing the mileage and dates of travel.
 (Map not needed). - f.
-For required "away rotations," standard mileage is automatically applied.
+For required "away rotations," outside the Coachella Valley/Riverside standard mileage is automatically applied.
+E-mail gmepayments@eisenhowerhealth.org for specifics. - g.
+GME will reimburse employees for the use of their personal automobile based on the IRS mileage rate times the actual miles driven for business purposes.